PipedreamHQ/pipedream/docs/docs/limits/README.md

 Pipedream imposes limits on source and workflow execution, the events you send to Pipedream, and other properties.
 You'll receive an error if you encounter these limits.
 See our [troubleshooting guide](/troubleshooting/) for more information on these specific errors.

 Some of these limits apply only on the free tier.
-For example, Pipedream limits the daily number of invocations and execution time you can use on the free tier. **On paid tiers, you can run an unlimited number of invocations, for any amount of execution time**.
+For example, Pipedream limits the daily number of credits and active workflows you can use on the free tier. **On paid tiers, you can run an unlimited number of credits, for any amount of execution time**.

-Other limits apply to both the free and paid tiers, but many can be raised upon request.
+Other limits apply across the free and paid tiers.
 Please see the details on each limit below.

 **These limits are subject to change at any time**.